 She first came on to my radar in a big way when she was hired as the Bond girl for Tomorrow Never Dies in 1997.
-I thought she was marvelous as Wai Lin - Chinese secret agent initially reluctantly teamed up with Pierce Brosnan's James Bond - and the movie is my favorite of Brosnan's four 007 outings.
+I thought she was marvelous as Wai Lin - a Chinese secret agent initially reluctant to team up with Pierce Brosnan's James Bond - and the movie is my favorite of Brosnan's four 007 outings.

 Here's the trailer for Tomorrow Never Dies - with some choice Yeoh moments along the way...